 Reading the first paragraph shows us how different it can be by inverting the pyramid and using SCQA.
 All of the information for situation, complication, and question can be found in the first abstract.
 The rest of the text repeats the situation, complication, and question several times before the answer.

 The passage above is clogged up with bits of data, making the passage longer and, thus, more complicated.

 Now, compare the first letter to the second letter below:

-The conclusion is placed immediately at the beginning (see the bold text on the image above), making the managing director of the company instantly aware of the main subject line of the letter.
-If he continues reading through the letter, he will notice the first sentence contains the situation, the second sentence includes the complication and question, and everything after is the actual answer.
+The conclusion is placed immediately at the beginning (see the bold text on the image above), making the managing director of the company instantly aware from the main subject line of the letter.
+If he continues reading through the letter, he will notice the first sentence contains the situation, the second sentence includes the complication and question, and everything after is the answers.

-The second letter is significantly shorter and more attention-catching by inverting the pyramid with SCQA.
+The second letter is significantly shorter and more attention-grabbing by inverting the pyramid with SCQA.
 The type of writing is concise and effective, and it establishes a story that interests the reader.

 CFI offers the Certified Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant resources below: